JohansenJunias20/portofolio/readme.md

 - You still need to use live server extension to server `public/index.html` file
 - What prod.sh do:
   - Copy `.env` file to `ws-server/.env`
+  - Configure coturn
-  - Run socket.io server locally with docker
+  - Run socket.io server & coturn server with docker
   - Run webpack production mode
-  - Run turn server by running `bash internal_start-turn.sh`

 ### ssl_renew.sh
 - Renew ssl certificates for turn and ws domains if about to expired